 Your participation is greatly appreciated.
 We will be offering £25 vouchers for your time.
 Amazon, Love2Shop, Tesco, Asda or Sainsburys vouchers will be available.
-You will receive the voucher even if you have to stop the interview early or withdraw from the study after the interview.
+You will receive the voucher even if your child has to stop the interview early or withdraw from the study after the interview.